SeanHank/Atom/README.md

 - Change the weather:
   - `weather clear|overcast|rain|snow|thunder`

-> Note: More features coming soon.

 ## 🎨 Customizing Data Files

+> Note: Expect behaviour changes and iterative updates.

 Atom stores gameplay data and configuration as JSON.
 These files are located in your game root/save directory.
 All the contents below are customizable and gives you the full freedom to build your world.